Sen. Devin LeMahieu unveils flat tax proposal, Gov. Tony Evers remains opposed

 LeMahieu’s proposal would reduce state general fund tax revenues by about $2.1 billion in the first year.
 That reduction would increase over the three-year period to about $5 billion in 2026, a reduction that would apply to all following years, according to a fiscal estimate from the Legislative Fiscal Bureau.

+“It’s challenging to see how the state could phase in a flat tax at that level and provide inflationary increases for its current programming and spending without either providing some new source of revenue, making cuts or very tight limits to current spending, or dipping into reserves — or some combination of those,” said Jason Stein, research director with the Wisconsin Policy Forum, an organization that doesn’t endorse specific policies.

-A 3.25% flat income tax would essentially bring all tax filers below to the state's lowest tax bracket of 3.54%, which currently only applies to individuals earning less than $12,760 per year, or married filers earning less than about $17,000.
-Wisconsin's top tax bracket of 7.65% applies to those earning more than $280,000 for individuals and more than $374,600 for married filers.
+A 3.25% flat income tax would bring all tax filers below the state’s current lowest tax bracket of 3.54%, which applies to individuals earning less than $12,760 per year or married filers earning less than about $17,000.
+Wisconsin’s top tax bracket of 7.65% applies to individuals earning more than $280,000 or married filers earning more than $374,600.

-Under the proposal, those in the lowest bracket would see their tax rate drop by about a quarter of a percentage point, while the tax rate for the state's most wealthy residents would be cut roughly in half.
-Such a shift would make Wisconsin more competitive with neighboring states.
+Under the proposal, those in the lowest bracket would see their tax rate drop by about a quarter of a percentage point, while the tax rate for the state’s wealthiest residents would be cut roughly in half.

-"The GOP’s flat tax proposal makes it clear that they care more about a massive tax cut for the wealthiest than real relief for working families and the long term wellbeing of our state," Assembly Minority Leader Greta Neubauer, D-Racine, tweeted Friday.
-"The people of Wisconsin deserve better.
-Hard pass."
+“So for those keeping score – that’s more money for millionaires and less for our public schools, roads, and health care,” Senate Minority Leader Melissa Agard, D-Madison, said.
+“Senate Democrats will resoundingly reject this flat tax scheme.”

 The bill’s co-sponsors say a flat income tax would make the state more competitive.